Meet the Faculty

 Rebecca Reynolds, EdD RHIA, FAHIMA, Professor and Chair, is a past president of the Tennessee Health Information Management Association and has served on workgroups for the American Health Information Management Association (AHIMA) as well as on the AHIMA Nominating Committee.
 She has served on the American Health Information Management Association (AHIMA) Council on Excellence in Education.
 She joined the faculty in 2002 and is also privacy coordinator for the campus.
 She serves as editor for the THIMA Legal Handbook and also as a co-editor of the AHIMA publication Fundamentals of Law for Health Informatics and Information Management.
 Reynolds is a recipient of the Tennessee Health Information Management Association’s Distinguished Member Award.
 Reynolds is well known for expertise in legal and documentation issues through teaching numerous HIPAA, legal, and documentation workshops.
 She is the editor for the journal EducationalPerspectives in Health Information Management.

 Shakita Conklin is the Academic Support Coordinator I for the department.
-Shakita is a graduate of the University of Memphis, where she obtained a Bachelors of Science degree in Business Administration with a concentration in Management in 2011.
-Currently she is a graduate student at the University of Memphis pursuing a Masters of Arts and Liberal Studies degree with concentration in Higher Education Administration & Curriculum Leadership.
-She has been with The University of Tennessee for 5 years.
+Shakita is a graduate of the University of Memphis, where she obtained a Bachelor’s of Science degree in Business Administration with a concentration in Management in 2011 and a Masters of Arts and Liberal Studies degree with concentration in Higher Education Administration & Curriculum Leadership in 2015.
+She has been with The University of Tennessee for 6 years.
 Shakita began employment at UTHSC as a Security Officer with the UTHSC Campus Police Department in Oct of 2008.
 In Oct of 2012 she was promoted to Administrative Aide in the Department of Dental Hygiene.
-Shakita joined the Health informatics and Information Management department in 2013.
+Shakita joined the Health Informatics and Information Management department in 2014.

 The program employs several adjunct faculty members who are subject-matter experts.
 These professionals maintain full-time employment in the healthcare industry and have been long-time instructors in the program.
 The expertise that they each bring to the classroom is invaluable to the students.